kaatbailey/NWLY/CHUNKS.md

 - **P1 Handshake sequence.** Byte-document the connect exchange from H3 captures, cross-referenced against T5's header layout.
-- **P2 Message-type census.** Turn H3's dispatch-table hits into a list of known message types with frequencies.
-If T1 found protobuf descriptors, this is where they get extracted.
+- **P2 Message-type census.** Turn H3's dispatch-table hits into a list of known message types with frequencies. **T1 found `google::protobuf::Reflection::` in `NewWorld.exe` itself** (not in EAC or Vivox — both scanned, both zero), so embedded `FileDescriptorProto` blobs may hand over the schema rather than requiring reverse engineering.
+This is where they get extracted.
+STATE §10.
 - **P3 Position/movement message.** The controlled-walk experiment (walk a straight line at constant speed; the smoothly-varying float triple or quantized int is the position).
-GridMate's transform marshalers quantize — see `CompressionMarshal.h` / `MathMarshal.h` in the fork for the exact scheme.
+GridMate's transform marshalers quantize — see `CompressionMarshal.h` / `MathMarshal.h` in the fork for the exact scheme. **T3 collects a stand-still and a walking window**, so the timing/size delta is a free head start.
 - **P4 Initial world-state sync.** The login state dump is the biggest, most informative single message — capture it with a log-out/log-in cycle.
-- **P5 Replica/chunk model.** Map `ReplicaChunk` types (identified on the wire by `AZ::Crc32` of the chunk name) to the descriptor table dumped via H4.
+- **P5 Replica/chunk model.** Map `ReplicaChunk` types (identified on the wire by `AZ::Crc32` of the chunk name) to the descriptor table dumped via H4. **Noticed during D2:** `object-stream-converter` and `asset-catalog-parser` in the new-world-tools kit would likely say a lot about the replicated-object model.
+  Recorded, not acted on.
+STATE §11.
 - **S1–S3.** Server work, all blocked on the corresponding P-track chunks.
 Prompts when P1/P3/P4 resolve.
+Content source is ready (D2).
-- **D1 Signature-scan harness.** So offsets survive a client patch.
-Worth building the moment H3 has more than one hardcoded offset.
+- **D1 Signature-scan harness.** So offsets survive a client patch. **Head start:**
+  `pins/22469132/Bin64.sha256` plus `sha256sum -c` already gives a per-file list of which binaries a patch touched (STATE §5).
+Worth finishing the moment H3 has more than one hardcoded offset.
-- **D2 Client game-data extraction.** **DONE 2026-08-29** -- prompt in `D2_PROMPT.md`, findings in STATE §11.
-Paks are standard ZIP; compression method 15 is Oodle. **2250 datasheets**, all in `SharedDataStrm-part{1..11}.pak` + base -- *not* `GameData.pak`, and there is no `assets/server/server.pak` in build 22469132 despite the tool README.
+- **D2 Client game-data extraction.** **DONE 2026-08-29** — prompt in
+  `D2_PROMPT.md`, findings in STATE §11.
+Paks are standard ZIP; compression method 15 is Oodle. **2250 datasheets**, all in `SharedDataStrm-part{1..11}.pak` + base — *not* `GameData.pak`, and there is no `assets/server/server.pak` in build 22469132 despite the tool README.
 Extracted and converted to JSON with localization applied via new-world-tools @ `e51c79a9`, built natively on Linux.
   Track S has its content source.

 ---